 They need a lot of work but that’s what I am here for.

 This is an item I have wanted for the diner for some time.
 It is a 1950’s “Wise Owl Quizette” IQ tester and napkin holder.
 It needs some cleaning up and I need to see if I can find replacement IQ cards.

-This is a fantastic WWII Bakelite record holder.
+This is a fantastic WWII Bakelite book holder.
 Now that is cool just by its self but when you look closer you see these really cool military images from WWII, check it out!

 Check out the soldiers and the vehicles!
 Sweet!

 Here are battleships on the high seas.